 Have an Inspection Before Making a Decision

-Unless you have some experience with window replacements, it would be a good idea to have the current windows inspected by an expert, like those you can find at Window World of Southern Nevada here.
-This is especially true if you do like the style and wonder if a few repairs would resolve any problems you are having.
+Unless you have some experience with window replacements, it is a good idea to have the current windows inspected by an expert, like those you can find at Window World of Southern Nevada here.
+This is especially true if you like your current window style and are wondering if a few repairs would resolve any problems you are having.

 Many window installation services offer free inspections.
 Along with finding out if repairs are possible, you could get an estimate for those repairs and a general idea of what a new windows installation would cost.
 That will come in handy later if you do decide to buy new windows.

 Some of Your Windows May Not Be Standard Sizes

 It’s obvious that the bathroom window and the picture window in the living room are not the same size as the rest.
 What may surprise you is that some of those other windows which seem to be the same size are really off by a few inches.
 This is a definite possibility if your home is several decades old.

 Why does that matter?
 The window installer would need to make some additional modifications in order to install a new set of windows.
 How much modification is needed will depend on the disparity of the window sizes.
 Some quick measurements will be all it takes to know if the window installer will have to change a lot to ensure the windows fit properly, or if the customization will be relatively simple.

 You Can Go With a Different Window Style